CENTRAL AMERICA WAR (1979-1992)

 In 2014, DoD had 54 designated IDP (combat) areas world-wide, many with zero fatalities, few if any wounded and little or no hostile attacks reported in many years, yet everyone deployed received IDP, combat awards and Combat Zone Tax benefits.

-U.S. troops were deployed to Honduras as a protective shield as confirmed by General Gustavo Alvarez Martinez, Honduran CINC, who stated “We are at war with the communists who have invaded our organizations” (UPI, Honduran Army Chief Says U.S. Presence Protects Nation, January 24, 1984); the title of this article is a quote by General Martinez who claimed that U.S. troops who were deployed to Honduras were protecting Honduras (and therefore the U.S.) against Soviet/Cuban support of communist Nicaragua and insurgent aggression throughout Central America.
+U.S. troops were deployed to Honduras as a protective shield as confirmed by General Gustavo Alvarez Martinez, Honduran CINC, who stated “We are at war with the communists who have invaded our organizations (UPI, Honduran Army Chief Says U.S. Presence Protects Nation, January 24, 1984).”
+The title of this article is a quote by General Alvarez who claimed that U.S. troops who were deployed to Honduras were protecting Honduras (and therefore the U.S.) against Soviet/Cuban support of communist Nicaragua and insurgent aggression throughout Central America.

 At least seventy U.S. military members were killed in Honduras or were based in Honduras during the war-which is more U.S. casualties then during the Panama Invasion, the Grenada Rescue and El Salvadoran civil war-combined.
 The Honduras portion of the C.A.
 War remains the only conflict not recognized by the U.S. Government as a combat zone, therefore no AFEM or NDSM have been issued.
 Countless additional U.S. troops were wounded, in Honduras, during attacks by terrorists and foreign military forces operating inside Honduras.
-In comparison, the Bosnia / Kosovo Campaign (1992-2013) has one hostile death yet all who deployed received proper recognitions.
+In comparison, the Bosnia / Kosovo Campaign and related AFEM OPS (1992-2013) have one hostile death, yet all who deployed will be ‘remembered and forever recognized’ through the issuance of group campaign / expedition medals and individual combat awards.

-CWO2 JEFFRY SCHWAB was killed on January 11, 1984 by Nicaraguan government troops after his helicopter was shot down, followed by additional small arms fire when he was fatally struck in the head by a round.
-The Nicaraguan government claimed that they shot his helicopter down over Nicaraguan air space.
+CW2 JEFFRY SCHWAB was killed on January 11, 1984 by Nicaraguan government troops after his helicopter was shot down, followed by additional small arms fire when he was fatally struck in the head by a round.
+The Nicaraguan government claimed they shot his helicopter down over Nicaraguan air space.
 The U.S. Government claimed they were flying over Honduran air space when they were shot down.
 Two other U.S. troops escaped, apparently without injuries.
 Upon rescue attempts of the two survivors, U.S. troops allegedly came under additional hostile fire.
 This is the only listed Honduran based American military casualty the U.S. government has publicly acknowledged AS RELATED TO THE CONFLICT and the incident is listed as a terrorist act during peace time.
 Nicaraguan troops were not part of a terrorist organization or group.
 Jeff Schwab’s Purple Heart reads “FOR WOUNDS RECEIVED IN ACTION IN HONDURAS ON 11 JANUARY 1984 WHICH RESULTED IN DEATH.”
-Jeff saved the lives of his two passengers and has not been posthumously awarded a combat award for valor.
-Central Command’s CINC General Paul Gorman’s letter to Schwab’s widow reads in part, “Chief Warrant Officer Jeffrey C. Schwab, whose cool courage under fire, and skilled airmanship saved the lives of his passengers.” (letter dated 30 January 1984).
+Schwab saved the lives of his two passengers and has not been posthumously awarded a combat award for valor.
+Central Command’s CINC General Paul Gorman’s letter to Schwab’s widow reads in part, “Chief Warrant Officer Jeffrey C. Schwab, whose cool courage under fire, and skilled airmanship saved the lives of his passengers (letter dated 30 January 1984).”
+All three were paid Hostile Fire Pay (HFP).

-Of the twenty-two U.S. military members killed in El Salvador during the war, as many as twelve were based in Honduras including members of the 228th Aviation Regiment LTC David Pickett, CWO4 Daniel Scott and SP4 Earnest Dawson.
-Their helicopter was shot down on January 2, 1991 by communist guerrillas near Lolotique, El Salvador on the return leg of a round-trip flight from Soto Cano Air Base, Honduras to San Salvador, El Salvador.
-Scott was killed while piloting the helicopter.
+Of the twenty-two U.S. military members killed in El Salvador during its AFEM recognized status, as many as twelve were based in Honduras including members of the 228th Aviation Regiment LTC David Pickett, CW4 Daniel Scott and PFC Earnest Dawson (posthumously promoted to Specialist).
+Their helicopter was shot down on January 2, 1991 by FMLN communist guerrillas near Lolotique, El Salvador on the return leg of a round-trip flight from Soto Cano Air Base, Honduras to San Salvador, El Salvador.
+CW4 Scott was killed upon impact while piloting the craft.
 LTC Pickett and PFC Dawson survived the crash, were captured by the enemy and later executed as wounded Prisoners of War.
-LTC Pickett was posthumously awarded the POW medal and SP4 Dawson’s family has finally been honored with his POW medal.
+Both were awarded the Purple Heart.
+LTC Pickett was posthumously awarded the POW medal and SPC Dawson’s family has finally been honored with his POW medal.

 These two incidents alone establish that regular military conventional U.S. combat forces, based in Honduras, were conducting combat missions in support of the Central America War.
 As with the Bosnia / Kosovo low intensity conflict with one hostile death, all U.S. service members who deployed to Honduras should have their service records updated with proper combat recognitions and listed deployments.

 Not including the numerous individual awards such as the Purple Heart or POW medal, there is no actual group combat medal issued to U.S. Service Members deployed to Honduras.
-The JMUA is not a combat medal, but is listed here to establish the importance of those operations.
-JTF-11, Headquartered at Palmerola AB, became operational on 13 August 1983, was later renamed JTF-Alpha and terminated when JTF-Bravo was activated on 01 August 1984.
-JTF-Bravo is still active.
+The JMUA is not a combat medal, but is listed here to establish the importance of these operations.
+Joint Task Force-11, Headquartered at Palmerola AB, became operational on 13 August 1983, was later renamed JTF-Alpha, but from June to August 1984 was briefly named Task Force-Maya which terminated when JTF-Bravo became operational on 01 August 1984.
+JTF-Bravo is still active and is DoD’s longest running Joint Task Force.
 All JTF’s operating at Palmerola (Soto Cano) during the CA War period have been awarded the JMUA.

 NEW UPDATE – The Veterans of Foreign Wars (VFW) agrees with the conclusions at USContraWar!
 In July 2023, during its annual national convention in Phoenix, the VFW voted to adopt Resolution 419 – Honduras.
+That VFW Resolution was later submitted to Congress for consideration.
 THANK YOU!
 See the text of the Resolution here…

 [Resolution No. 419.
 HONDURAS